josefs/meta-paper/paper.md

 iteration.
 It is not possible to express this kind of sharing using Pull arrays alone.

-In section \ref{sec:benchmarks} we present benchmarks showing that using Push arrays translates to a real speed advantage.
+Section \ref{sec:benchmarks} present benchmarks showing that using Push arrays translates to a real speed advantage.